 As to where to store your supply of emergency cash, you need to be strategic to avoid possible theft.
 Whatever storage solution you come up with, make sure:

-- You store it all in the same place.
+- You do not store it all in the same place.
 In case of a robbery, there will be less of a chance that your entire supply gets stolen.

 - Don’t keep it in your master bedroom.
 This is the first place robbers think to look for cash--keep it in less of an obvious place.